 The final sign off and escalation point for content.
 It’s recommended that this is a member of a senior management team.

 The individuals responsible for the content creation process from discovery through to publishing.
 They’re responsible for incorporating changes from peers and subject matter experts.

 Subject matter expert (SME)

-Fact checkers make sure content is accurate and up to date, as well as provide information on where gaps exist.
+Fact checkers make sure content is accurate and up to date, and provide information on where gaps exist.
 They don’t need to be service users day to day but are responsible for understanding legislative frameworks and policies for your organisation.
-They’re not expected to write content but provide guidance, source relevant documents and review content and user journeys.
+They’re not expected to write content but provide guidance, source relevant documents, and review content and user journeys.